This healthy strawberry banana smoothie recipe is made with delicious and nutritious ingredients.

 I love using nut butters in my smoothies, especially in recipes that include berries because the finished product tastes kind of like peanut butter and jelly sandwich (minus the bread).

 Optional Ingredient Add-Ins

-Here is a short list of ingredients that you can add in to your drink.
+Here is a shortlist of ingredients that you can add to your drink.

 - Protein Powder: If you need a boost of protein, you can add a scoop of protein powder or collagen to this simple strawberry smoothie.
 Choose kinds that are free of added sugar and artificial ingredients.
 Ask your dietitian or healthcare providers for suggestions.

 - Veggies: Blending veggies into your fruit smoothie is a great way to add in more nutrients and help you meet your daily vegetable requirement.
 My favorites are spinach and kale; the sweetness of the fruits will cover up the bitterness of these leafy greens.
 Plus, the bright colors of the strawberries will mask the greenness of the vegetables, so you (and the kiddos) won’t be able to tell they’re in the drink!

 - Other Berries and Fruits: If you are out of strawberries or want to make this into a “very berry” smoothie, you can add in blackberries, raspberries, and blueberries.
 Other fruits like peaches will work well in this simple strawberry smoothie recipe.